snehanshu-github/Major_Certifications/README.md

 🧠 Concept-Learning Certifications -

-These are the certifications I pursued to deepen my understanding of various domains and technologies :-
+These are the certifications I pursued to deepen my understanding of various domains and technologies:-
 1) IBM Blockchain Developer course
 2) IBM Devops Fundamentals (2) course
 3) IBM Agile Methodologies course